Metropolitan Asylums Board

 The Metropolitan Asylums Board (MAB) was established under Poor Law legislation to deal with London's sick and poor.
 It was established by the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
-6) and dissolved on 31st March 1930, when its functions were transferred to the London County Council.
+6) and dissolved on 31 March 1930, when its functions were transferred to the London County Council.

 Background to the establishment of the Metropolitan Asylums Board

-The Act was passed following multiple campaigns to improve the medical and nursing care for sick paupers, by: the health section of the National Association for the Promotion of Social Science; the Workhouse Visiting Society; the Poor Law Medical Reform Association; Florence Nightingale enlisting multiple influential supporters such as Edwin Chadwick; the Lancet and the British Medical Association.
-In September 1866, the President of the Poor Law Board, Mr Gathorne Hardy, instructed two doctors, Dr W O Markham and Mr Uvedale Corbett, to visit all of London workhouses with a view to procuring information which might assist him in drafting new legislation for the reform of workhouse infirmaries.
+The Metropolitan Poor Act 1867 was passed following multiple campaigns to improve the medical and nursing care for sick paupers, by the health section of the National Association for the Promotion of Social Science; the Workhouse Visiting Society; the Poor Law Medical Reform Association; Florence Nightingale enlisting multiple influential supporters such as Edwin Chadwick; the Lancet and the British Medical Association.
+In September 1866, the president of the Poor Law Board, Gathorne Hardy, instructed two doctors, Dr W. O. Markham and Mr Uvedale Corbett, to visit all of London workhouses with a view to procuring information which might assist him in drafting new legislation for the reform of workhouse infirmaries.
 There was a particular concern that those suffering from infectious fevers and smallpox, and the insane, should be removed from the workhouses and treated in separate hospitals.

 The first decades of Metropolitan Asylums Board

-Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+The Metropolitan Poor Act 1867 (30 & 31 Vict. c.
 6) instructed that all unions and parishes across London were combined for the reception and relief of the poor suffering from fever, smallpox or insanity under the Metropolitan Asylums District and its board of management.
 The area covered was defined through the Metropolis Management Act 1855, excluding the hamlet of Penge.